Skip to content

 DISM /Online /Cleanup-Image /RestoreHealth

-We tested this on a Windows 11 PC where SFC found 47 corrupted files and repaired 45 of them.
-The DISM scan picked up the remaining 2 files.
-Windows Update worked immediately after.
+SFC repairs most corrupted files it detects, and the DISM scan picks up the rest.
+Windows Update usually works immediately after.
 This approach also helps with related errors like when Windows 7 gets stuck on the welcome screen.

 #How Do You Reset Windows Update Components?